imipramine (Oral route)Pronunciation

-- Teenagers and Older Adults—30 to 40 milligrams (mg) per day.
+- Teenagers and older adults—30 to 40 mg per day.
 Your doctor may adjust your dose as needed.
 However the dose is usually not more than 100 mg per day.

 - Children—Use and dose must be determined by your doctor.

 - For enuresis (bedwetting):